sharonGT/jhuHtmlCssJsModule3/README.md

 5. Define desktop, tablet and mobile views in terms of Bootstrap CSS class prefixes - i.e. md, sm, xs.
 5. Create a navbar that scrolls away together with the page.
 6.Create a navbrand aligned to the left side of the navbar.
 7. Create menu button with a dropdown menu of 3 items.
+The dropdown menu button should only visible when the browser is narrow enough to be in mobile view.
 8. Create Page heading using Bootstrap class.
 ```